4rkal/blog/content/posts/pocketbase.md

 ---
-title: "PocketBase self-hosted Firebase alternative"
+title: PocketBase self-hosted Firebase alternative
 date: 2023-03-06T20:44:46+03:00
 tags:
   - selfhosting
   - privacy
 ---
 # What is PocketBase
 PocketBase is an open source backend made in go consisting of embedded database (SQLite) with realtime subscriptions, built-in auth management, convenient dashboard UI and simple REST-ish API.